shakfu/py-js/source/projects/zthread/README.md

-# zthread: testing zmqc with Max threads
+# zthread: testing zmqc with max threads

 This is a proof-of-concept external using `zmq` with threading